 I'll be honest: A huge part of my identity and confidence came from how I looked and how I could perform, and I struggled to figure out who I was when I was pregnant.
 If I wasn't an elite athlete, who was I?

 Nine weeks after giving birth, I'm relieved to realize that I feel completely content about who I am.
 Maybe I won't be able to get back to being competitive in my sport, or maybe I will.
-I may never train hard enough to see my abs again, or make it back to the Games, but right now, I know that I'm succeeding in maintaining a healthy body and a happy life.
+I may never train hard enough to see my abs again or make it back to the Games.
+But right now, I know that I'm succeeding in maintaining a healthy body and a happy life.

 Healthy, happy—isn't that what fitness is supposed to be about?
 No matter where I go from here, I hope I can continue to say that.

-2. The Body Is Amazing
+2. The Body Is Amazing, Even Without Exercise

-I'd like to say I loved being pregnant like some women have told me they did, but that feeling never really happened.
+I'd like to say I loved being pregnant, like some women have told me they did, but that feeling never really happened.
 I read countless blogs and articles that told me to "enjoy the process" and "treasure this time," but I didn't.

 So, yes, I struggled.
-But, I also realized how incredible my body actually is.
+But I also realized how incredible my body actually is.

 Although it was hard for me to accept the physicality of pregnancy, I couldn't help but be continually overwhelmed by the fact that I was growing a baby.
 And I didn't even have to do anything other than start the process.
 My body took care of the rest.